 Students interested in study abroad have the opportunity to participate in numerous art-oriented programs around the globe.
 The Art History Program encourages majors to consider a junior year study abroad program.

 For further information visit UB Study Abroad.

-The Department of Art faculty are building increasing opportunities for their students for international academic exchange and study.
-One example is the in depth art exchange between the Department of Art and the School of Fine Art at CAFA (Central Academy of Fine Arts) in Beijing, China.
+The Department of Art faculty have created opportunities for UB students to experience international academic exchange and study abroad.
+One example is the in exchange program with the School of Fine Art at CAFA (Central Academy of Fine Arts) in Beijing, China.
 CAFA was identified as “China’s top art school” by The New York Times in 2008.
-The exchange between Art and the School of Fine Art has now grown into a full collaborative effort between the two institutions, resulting in the opportunity for Art MFA graduate students to work closely with their Chinese counterparts at CAFA in realizing intensive, productive residencies and high caliber art exhibitions in both countries, as well as an ambitious project publication.
+The exchange between UB’s Department of Art and the School of Fine Art has now grown into a full collaborative effort between the two institutions, resulting in the opportunity for Art MFA graduate students to work closely with their Chinese counterparts at CAFA.
+UB MFA students have the opportunity to travel to Beijing for residencies, collaborative work, and exhibitions in both countries, as well as an ambitious project publication.